Quick answer

 Is my copy of Disclosure a first edition?

-A first edition of Disclosure by Michael Crichton (Alfred A. Knopf) is identified by: Knopf trade issue states 'First Trade Edition' on the copyright page with a full number line; the priced dust jacket is unclipped on the front flap.
+A first edition of Disclosure by Michael Crichton (Alfred A. Knopf) is identified by: Knopf trade first, 1994.

 How do I tell the first printing from a later one?

 Check the copyright page.
 A number line whose lowest number is 1 marks a first printing (Random House ends at 2).
-The Knopf trade edition (1994) was preceded by a signed, leather-bound Franklin Library limited edition (Signed First Edition Society, 1993).
+The Knopf trade edition (1994) was preceded by a signed, leather-bound Franklin Library limited edition (Signed First Edition Society, 1993), bound in full leather with gilt hubbed spine and gilded edges.

 Is the book-club edition the same as the first?

-Book-club printings lack the 'First Trade Edition' statement and often carry a blindstamp to the rear board.
+Book-club printings lack the 'First Trade Edition' statement and the number line, are of noticeably lighter bulk, and typically carry a small blindstamp (dot or square) to the lower rear board.

 I have a first edition of Disclosure — what should I do?